 Average number of pages: 1.7

 The Traction section may look different based on what stage your company is at.
-But it’s best to try to address this — we’ve found that about 60% of companies include this section in their decks.
+Investors want to see any early indicators you have that you’ve built the right product to solve the problem.
+According to our research about 60% of companies include this section in their decks.
 This isn’t necessarily Financials, either (there’s another section for that information).
 Traction can include current customers, customer quotes, or even Letters of Intent.

 What you want to address in the Traction section is simply that your company has gained any level of momentum with outside parties.
 Investors will take into account the current stage you’re at, so be honest, but you’re better off showing that your idea has legs.